jhellerstein/hydro/docs/docs/hydro/live-collections/bounded-unbounded.md

 let unbounded: Singleton<_, _, Unbounded> = input.into();
 ```

 Converting from an unbounded collection **to a bounded collection**, however is more complex.
 This requires cutting off the unbounded collection at a specific point in time, which may not be possible to do deterministically.
 For example, the most common way to convert an unbounded `Stream` to a bounded one is to batch its elements non-deterministically using `.tick_batch()`.
+Because this is non-deterministic, we require that it be placed in an `unsafe` block.

 ```rust,no_run
 # use hydro_lang::*;